JNPRAutomate/nsmburst-detector/README.md

 There are many philosophies in how to configure your Python environment.
 For the development of this tool [pyenv](https://github.com/yyuu/pyenv) and [virtualenv](https://github.com/yyuu/pyenv-virtualenv) were used

 #Usage

+To use the tool please install the required libraries as described in the section [Python Requirements](https://github.com/JNPRAutomate/nsmburst-detector#python-requirements).

+Once completed simply download the nsautomate.py tool and see the usage patterns below.

 ```
 user@device$ ./nsautomate.py